 Mean score of companies in the Additive and Blending Components industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Impact Hub's score of 6 is higher than 52% of the industry.
+Impact Hub's score of 6 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Impact Hub, headquartered in Austria (AT), currently does not report any specific carbon emissions data, as there are no available figures for kg CO2e emissions.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
 As a result, Impact Hub's climate commitments and strategies remain unspecified, indicating a potential area for development in their sustainability efforts.
 Without emissions data or reduction initiatives, it is challenging to assess their impact on climate change or their alignment with industry standards.
 In the context of the broader industry, many organisations are increasingly adopting Science-Based Targets (SBTi) and committing to net-zero emissions, highlighting the importance of transparent reporting and accountability in addressing climate change.